jagoe/fvtt-module-focus-sheet/README.md

 currently opened sheet will be closed as well.\
 This functionality is indepent of the auto-open feature.

+### Ignore PC Sheets

+Enabling this setting will prevent PC (player character) sheets from being affected by any other of the module' features.

 ## License

 This Foundry VTT module is licensed under a [GNU General Public License v3.0 License](./LICENSE).